KerosuoLab/Pajanoja_2023/README.md

 # Pajanoja_2022
-This repository contains the custom scripts used in Pajanoja et al, 2022.
+This repository contains the custom scripts used in Pajanoja manuscript, "Maintenance of pluripotency in entire post-gastrulation ectoderm enables neural crest formation", 2022.

 *Samples used for each method is represented below:*